Walking on Spheres and Talking to Neighbors: Variance Reduction for Laplace's Equation: Discussion and conclusions

-This work was supported by Department of Energy Award Nos.
-DE-SC0024548, DE-FG02-93ER54222, a grant from the Simons Foundation (No. 560651, D B) and a Department of Energy Summer Undergraduate Research Internship (SULI) program.
-This research used resources of the National Energy Research Scientific Computing Center (NERSC), a Department of Energy Office of Science User Facility using NERSC award FES-ERCAP0032166.
+\begin{acks} This work was supported by Department of Energy Award Nos.
+DE-SC0024548, DE-FG02-93ER54222, DE-AC52-07NA27344 (HiFiStell), a grant from the Simons Foundation (No. 560651, D B), and a Department of Energy Summer Undergraduate Research Internship (SULI) program.
+This research used resources of the National Energy Research Scientific Computing Center (NERSC), a Department of Energy Office of Science User Facility using NERSC award FES-ERCAP0032166. \end{acks}